-For a WordPress website or blog at the bottom, it is not enough to install the SSL certificate as it appears in the "address bar".
+For a WordPress-based website or blog, it is not enough to install the SSL certificate for it to appear valid in the "address bar".
 Even if the SSL certificate was installed correctly and is valid, you have probably noticed that when you access an HTPPS page, the "lock" does not appear in the address bars, a sign that the page is safe.

 If your blog or website does not appear to have a secure connection (Connection is Not Secure) even if I installed the SSL certificate correctly, it means that that page remained local "http" links.
 These can be direct links to media files (pictures, videos, songs) or to structural elements (java, CSS).

 We take the example iHowTo.Tips, which although it has one SSL certificate installed correctly and valid, we have a page where Firefox warns us that we do not have a secure connection.

-We also say they are part of the page, such as images, which are not secure.
+It also tells us that there are parts on the page, such as images, that are not secure.
 This means that somewhere in the content of the article or on the elements in the sidebar, I had an image file whose source link starts with "http" instead of "https".

 To change the source of an image from "http" to "https" it would be simple to edit that article.
-If we talk about a website with hundreds or thousands of articles, the thing is changing.
+If we talk about a website with hundreds or thousands of articles, things change.
 Editing each article would be an operation that would take a long time.
-The easiest way for WordPress users is to change their local links database.
-Passing links from "http" to "https" can be done through a simple SQL command executed from phpMyAdmin or from the command line SQL via Terminal.
+The easiest for WordPress users, is to change the local links in database.
+The transition of the links from "http" to "https" can be done by a simple SQL command executed from phpMyAdmin or from the SQL command line via Terminal.